Costco Frozen Mahi-Mahi (Kirkland) Review

 I previously reviewed Costco’s frozen Sockeye Salmon, which was pretty dang good.
 Costco’s Mahi-Mahi is significantly cheaper — and I do love mahi — so I decided to give it a try.
 My wallet decided, anyway.

 The filets are individually vacuum-sealed in plastic.
-I thawed mine by submerging them in a bowl of water for 15 minutes or so.
 These are completely skinless filets, unlike Costco’s Sockeye Salmon.
 They also seem to already have the “blood line” removed, which is convenient.

 This mahi has a firm, tight texture — and a verrrry pale pink color.
 Mine smelled super fresh, and not the tiniest bit “fishy” after defrosting.
 Which made me happy.
 Did you know that frozen fish is often fresher than “fresh” fish?
 Here’s an interesting article from AllRecipes about that.